jhourlad/flutter_session/README.md

 # flutter_session

 Adds session support to Flutter.
 Works with mobile, web and (hopefully) desktop builds.
+(Don't forget to hit the  like button if you find the package helpful.)

 ### Write values to the session:
 ```sh